moritzWa/bootcamp_aggregator_api/README.md

 [Bootcamp-aggregator-api](https://github.com/moritzWa/bootcamp_aggregator_api) is an application to aggregate and review bootcamps.
 This document describes the technologies its build on, how to configure and run the application, it's database schema, those particularities and it's main functionality by an example API request instructions.

 ## Used technology
-The application is build with [Node.js](https://nodejs.org/en/), the [Express](https://expressjs.com/) framework and uses MongoDB as a Database.
+The application is build with [Node.js](https://nodejs.org/en/), the [Express](https://expressjs.com/) framework, and uses MongoDB as a Database.
 It also utilizes [Mongoose](https://mongoosejs.com/) to verify the database operation.

 ## Database Schema
 The database schemas resources are: